eqNj/eqN-PD2-Filter/README.md

 (Big thanks to TheIrateSeagoer for his work on the Arreat Summit details!)

-Crafting recipes will now only show on identified magic items with item level 51 or higher.

 Worth note: when crafting, base item level 51+ and character level 51+ ensures a minimum of three additional affixes on the resulting item.

 All unidentified magic items marked as ideal for crafting (two gray asterisks, one on each side) do so based on when they meet the item level (assuming same character level or higher) for either 4 guaranteed additional affixes (level 71) and/or in rare cases when their most relevant affixes become available before then.